Kabilan2370/Setup-a-ghost-web/README.md

 # Setup-a-ghost-web
+# What is Ghost web ?
    Ghost is a powerful app for professional publishers to create, share, and grow a business around their content.
 It comes with modern tools to build a website, publish content, send newsletters &amp; offer paid subscriptions to members.

 A full guide for installing, configuring and running Ghost on your Ubuntu 20.04 or 22.04 server, for use in production